bitcoinfo/bitcoin-history/_pages/index.md

 description: A Growing Catalog of Resources Related to the History Surrounding Bitcoin.
 overlay_image: "assets/img/satoshi.gif"
   caption: >
-    No one knows who Satoshi really is, but these words speak for themselves.
+    "No one knows who Satoshi really is, but these words speak for themselves.
 This decentralized portrait creates an image and type portrait out of abstract section from the Bitcoin whitepaper.
-This is a one-of-a-kind variant that was created while making the offical video portrait that is part of the "Decentral Eyes" portrait series.
+This is a one-of-a-kind variant that was created while making the offical video portrait that is part of the "Decentral Eyes" portrait series."
   actions:
     - label: Satoshi Nakamoto - Decentral Eyes - Variant 02
       url: "https://superrare.co/artwork/satoshi-nakamoto---decentral-eyes---variant-02-1410"
 permalink: /
 ---

 <img src="https://infominer.id/bitcoin-history/bitcoin-history.png"/>